punkerluv66/X-Ray-Image-Processing-/Readme.md

 ### Project Context

-[cite_start]This work was performed as a bachelor's thesis at Peter the Great St. Petersburg Polytechnic University's Higher School of Fundamental Physical Research in 2023[cite: 1, 23]. [cite_start]The research was conducted in collaboration with the company **"Indicom"**[cite: 70]. [cite_start]The primary goal was to study and apply various image clustering methods to X-ray images obtained from an inspection system to improve image quality and simplify analysis[cite: 79, 134].
+This work was performed as a bachelor's thesis at Peter the Great St. Petersburg Polytechnic University's Higher School of Fundamental Physical Research in 2023.
+The research was conducted in collaboration with the company **"Indicom"**.
+The primary goal was to study and apply various image clustering methods to X-ray images obtained from an inspection system to improve image quality and simplify analysis.

-[cite_start]The inspection system uses a **betatron** as an X-ray source, which accelerates electrons to generate hard X-rays[cite: 12, 262, 264]. [cite_start]A key feature of this system is that the driver remains inside the vehicle during the scan, which significantly speeds up the inspection process[cite: 284, 285]. [cite_start]However, this design choice leads to a low radiation dose and, consequently, a significant level of statistical noise in the resulting X-ray images[cite: 138, 286].
+The inspection system uses a **betatron** as an X-ray source, which accelerates electrons to generate hard X-rays.
+A key feature of this system is that the driver remains inside the vehicle during the scan, which significantly speeds up the inspection process.
+However, this design choice leads to a low radiation dose and, consequently, a significant level of statistical noise in the resulting X-ray images.

-[cite_start]To address this noise and improve image quality, the project explored several **clustering algorithms**, including k-means, c-means, mean-shift, and the Leader algorithm[cite: 421]. [cite_start]The code provided here is the foundational part of the project, responsible for generating the initial normalized and thickness-represented images from the raw data before these clustering algorithms are applied[cite: 416].
+To address this noise and improve image quality, the project explored several **clustering algorithms**, including k-means, c-means, mean-shift, and the Leader algorithm.
+The code provided here is the foundational part of the project, responsible for generating the initial normalized and thickness-represented images from the raw data before these clustering algorithms are applied.

 ---